borrob/home_dashboard/deploy/howto.md

 ## Deploy

 1. Backup your environment files like ``settings.py`` and any database files.
-2. Copy the new deploy: ``rsync -avr SOURCE DEST --delete-after
+2. Copy the new deploy: ``rsync -avr SOURCE DEST --delete-after (but carefull: don't delete the static or virtual env)
 3. Move the environment files back to their location
+4. Run ``pip install -r requirements``
 4. Check file permissions
 5. Run a ``./manage.py migrate``
 6. Run a ``./manage.py check --deploy`` and fix any issues